j-grosse/trivia-quiz-app/src/instructions.md

 answers question  4 answers       Array userAnswer        the user choosed answer default to ""   String

-- Displaying questions: The application fetches a set of questions from hardcoded file (questions.js) OR external API and displays it for the user.
+- Displaying questions: The application fetches a set of questions from hardcoded file (questions.js) OR external API and displays it to the user.

 useEffect
 fetch / axios